ECFE Program Information

 ECFE On the Go

-Classes that take place at community sites such as the Landings of Lexington or Centennial Square.
+Classes that take place at community sites.
 Offered with interpreters as appropriate.
 No pre-registration required.
 Dates are publicized at the community site.

 Drop-In Class Descriptions